You are here: home

 This plot shows Newbury area radio coverage predictions from M0SBF using very low power levels (QRP) of just 100 milliwatts.
 Notice the radio coverage east - west down the Kennet Valley with noticeably worse coverage to the south caused by the screening effect of the Hannington Ridge.

 Radio coverage of Newbury town centre is excellent from here as it is line of sight from my antenna location.
-In reality, coverage to the south on both plots is probably considerably worse than the radio predictions show as there is considerable local screening from trees right behind my house.
+In reality, coverage to the south on both plots is probably considerably worse than the radio predictions show as there is considerable local screening from trees right behind my house and this is not taken into account.

 Click the map to enlarge it (large file).